• Home

 New Zealand Chihuahua Rescue is based in Canterbury, where our Trustees, vets, physio therapists and our experienced foster carers reside.
 However, we take in dogs from all over New Zealand and have adopted dogs to various parts New Zealand also.

 We have many ex-trust dogs placed in the lower South Island and as far away as Auckland.
-We do not adopt outside of New Zealand.
+But we do not adopt outside of New Zealand.

-Please see the below process for adopting from us, if you are not located in Canterbury.
-We do not adopt out to those we haven't met in person.
-No exceptions.
+Please see the below process for adopting from us if you are not located in Canterbury.

 Why are some dogs only available in Christchurch or Canterbury?

-Some of our dogs may only be adopted locally in Canterbury due to medical or behavioral reasons, and to ensure proper integration into their forever home.
-Our foster carers are experienced in integrating our rescue dogs and need to be available for support.
-We prioritize the health and welfare of the dog and want to ensure their successful integration into their new home.
-Our decision is always based on what's best for the dog.
-If you require a dog to be local to you, there are other rescues you can consult.
+Some of our dogs may only be adopted locally in Canterbury due to medical or behavioral reasons, or to ensure proper integration into their forever home.
+Our foster carers are experienced in integrating our rescue dogs and need to be available for support with special cases.
+We prioritize the health and welfare of the dog always as we want to ensure their success and make sure we pair you with a great companion

 GETTING STARTED: